-One of the most serious car accidents in the Philadelphia area is left hand turns.
-Left hand turn accidents happen when the driver fails to yield and turns left into traffic traveling straight.
+One of the most serious car accidents in the Philadelphia area is left-hand turns.
+Left-hand turn accidents happen when the driver fails to yield and turns left into traffic traveling straight.
 These crashes often result in a T-bone impact where the left turning vehicle slams into the middle of the other vehicle.
 These accidents may lead to devastating injuries and sometimes death.
-A study by the National Highway Traffic Safety Administration on crash factors in intersection-related accidents revealed that turning left was the leading event in intersection crashes, with a left hand turn being blamed on almost 1 out of every 4 of these type intersection crashes.
+A study by the National Highway Traffic Safety Administration (NHTSA) on crash factors in intersection-related accidents revealed that turning left was the leading event in intersection crashes, with a left-hand turn being blamed on almost 1 out of every 4 of these types of crashes.

 Learn more about this serious type of car accident below.

 For example, Driver 1 approaches the intersection with four stop signs for all lanes.
 Driver 1 signals a left turn and starts to do so after stopping.
 Driver 2 approaches the intersection, but is distracted by a cell phone.
-He fails to stop and hits Driver 1 while making the turn.
+They fail to stop and hit Driver 1 while making the turn.
 Driver 2 is liable in this situation.

-Contact a Philadelphia personal injury attorney today to assist you with filing a legal claim for your left hand turn accident.
+Contact our experienced Philadelphia car accident law firm today to assist you with filing a legal claim for your left-hand turn accident.